icopy-site/awesome-cn/docs/awesome/awesome-graphql.md

 - [graphql-relay-go](https://github.com/graphql-go/relay) - A Go/Golang library to help construct a server supporting react-relay.
 - [graphjin](https://github.com/dosco/graphjin): Build APIs in 5 minutes with GraphQL.
 An instant GraphQL to SQL compiler.
 - [graphql-go-tools](https://github.com/wundergraph/graphql-go-tools) - A graphQL Router / API Gateway framework written in Golang, focussing on correctness, extensibility, and high-performance.
 Supports Federation v1 & v2, Subscriptions & more.
-- [vibeGraphql](https://github.com/Raezil/vibeGraphql) - vibeGraphQL is a minimalistic GraphQL library for Go that supports queries, mutations, and subscriptions with a clean and intuitive API.
-It was vibe coded using ChatGPT o3 model.
 - [Thunder](https://github.com/Raezil/Thunder) - A scalable microservices framework powered by Go, gRPC-Gateway, Prisma, and Kubernetes.
 It exposes REST, gRPC and Graphql
 - [grpc-graphql-gateway](https://github.com/ysugimoto/grpc-graphql-gateway) - A protoc plugin that generates graphql execution code from Protocol Buffers.
 <a name="go-example" />